Apple calls leaked iPhone code old, but 70M users could still be affected

 The leaked source code from iOS 9 was first released in 2015.
 Only 7 percent of iOS devices are running a version older than iOS 10, which came out in September 2016, according to Apple.

-"The iBoot code that was leaked is for an older iOS, so whatever bugs people find may not be relevant anymore," Michael Borohovski, the co-founder of Tinfoil Security, said.
+"The iBoot code that was leaked is for an older iOS, so whatever bugs people find may not be relevant anymore," said Michael Borohovski, co-founder of Tinfoil Security.

 But with more than 1 billion iOS devices in the world since 2016, that's still at least 70 million people who could be affected by any new vulnerabilities that could spring up.